aneeshsrinivas/vc-internships-web/README.md

 A responsive web application that helps users find and compare internship programs based on their skills, availability, and time commitment.

+## 🌐 Live Website
+My website is live at: [https://aneeshsrinivas.github.io/vc-internships-web/](https://aneeshsrinivas.github.io/vc-internships-web/)
+Feel free to explore it and suggest any changes or improvements!

 ## 🌟 Features

 ### 🔍 Skill Matching